ransomcarroll/bigcommerce-api-docs/resources/products/skus.md

 ## Description

 ### GET products/id/skus.json
-GET all skus for an product
+GET all skus for a product

 #### Request
 This GET request returns all the SKUs by default.
 It can be filtered by following fields.